CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

    ![Name](images/stu7-upd.png)

-### Task 3: Upload files to Storage container
+### Task 3: Working with AI Search

-In this task, you will configure the Azure Storage account by uploading test and training documents to the input and output containers, ensuring that your data is ready for processing and indexing.
+In this task, you will first configure an Azure Storage account by uploading training and test documents to the input and output containers.
+Next, you’ll connect Azure AI Search to Blob Storage, set up the index and indexer to make fields like Organization and Address searchable and facetable, and verify the results by running search queries.

 1. In the search bar, search for **Storage Account (1)** and select **Storage Account (2)** under Services.